esluyter/ESTimeline/README.md

   - Indeterminacy: probability for clips not to play?
   - Clock follow: e.g. sync up with an Ableton timeline or midi show control
 - Track/clips
-  - More clip types (e.g. OSCdef, loop, audio file)
+  - More clip types (e.g. OSCdef, loop, audio file, piano/drum roll, VST)
-  - Set default params per track (e.g. pan: -1)
+  - Optional default MixerChannel per track? and modifiable per clip
   - Reference clips to create clones that all change together
 - Envelopes
   - Ability to draw freehand with mouse